justnonamenoname/lifeticle/readme.md

 Qualia, despite the fact that they cannot be expressed through other entities, have their position in space.
 But they are definitely not located in the exact space where they are felt - otherwise, the pain in the leg should be located directly in the leg, instead a signal comes from the leg to the brain.
-It can be assumed that they operate at the atomic level, for example: a distance of 1 meter is 1 thousandth of an atom, a sensation at a distance of a kilometer is at a distance of an atom.
+It can be assumed that they are located at the atomic scale; for example, a distance of 1 meter would correspond to 1 thousandth of an atom, and a sensation at a distance of 1 kilometer would correspond to the size of an atom.
 In this case, you cannot feel anything further than a kilometer.
 Qualia have a real spatial location, but their size is extremely small - comparable to that of a molecule.
 As you grow older, objects are felt to be of a different size, and even if there is a separate area of space around the lifeticle and the sizes of sensations are larger,